I’ve carried a Swiss Army Knife daily since the 70’s.

 This is the tool that always seems to cut me.
 If it’s not closing on my fingers and cutting them, then I find myself trying to push it closed the wrong way, cutting myself anyway.

 In terms of functionality, you will notice a slight difference between the Swiss Army Knife Trekker and the Swiss Army Knife Hiker.
-The Swiss Army Knife Hiker boasts of its thirteen functions, giving you almost everything that you might need in case you need to wander through or explore the wilderness.
+The Swiss Army Knife Hiker boasts it’s 13 tools, allowing any survivalist to cover many of the essential tool bases while bugging out the wilderness.

 Among the tools included in the Hiker that make it capable of handling its thirteen promised functions, are the small and large blades, can opener, bottle opener, 3-mm and 6-mm screwdrivers, wire stripper, wood saw, Phillips screwdriver, sewing awl, punch, and reamer.

-In terms of construction, note that the two share a similarity in the sense that they mainly use stainless steel.
+In terms of construction, the two share the commonality in mainly using stainless steel.
 This makes both the Trekker and the Hiker showcase a rugged and sleek design.

 In terms of the handle, the Trekker seems to have an edge over the Hiker.
 The Hiker comes with a red composition handle while the Trekker takes pride in its ergonomic black handle known for having a profile or design that offers more leverage and grip than the former.